Packet Latency of Deterministic Broadcasting in Adversarial Multiple Access Channels: A Review of Deterministic Broadcast Algorithms

-We introduce a a new algorithm \textsc{Jamming-Round-Robin-Withholding}$(J)$, abbreviated as \textsc{JRRW$(J)$}, designed for channels with jamming.
-The design of the algorithm is similar to that of \textsc{RRW}, the difference is in how the token is transferred from a station to the next one, in the cyclic order among stations.
+We introduce a non-adaptive broadcast algorithm \textsc{Jamming-Round-Robin-Withholding}$(J)$, abbreviated \textsc{JRRW$(J)$}, for channels with jamming.
+The design of the algorithm is similar to that of \textsc{RRW}, the difference is in how the token is transferred from a station to the next one, in the cyclic order among the stations.
 Just one void round should not trigger a transfer of the token, as it is the case in \textsc{RRW}, because not hearing a message may be caused by jamming.

-The algorithm has a parameter~$J$ interpreted as the upper bound on jamming burstiness of the adversary.
+The algorithm has a parameter~$J$ interpreted as an upper bound on jamming burstiness of the adversary.
 This parameter is used to facilitate transfer of control from a station to the next one by way of forwarding the token.
-The token is moved after hearing silence for precisely $J+1$ contiguous rounds, counting from either hearing a packet or moving the token; the former indicates that the transmitting station exhausted its queue while the latter indicates that the queue is empty.
+The token is moved after precisely $J+1$ contiguous void rounds, counting from either hearing a packet or moving the token; the former indicates that the transmitting station exhausted its queue, while the latter indicates that the queue was empty.
 More precisely, every station maintains a private counter of void rounds.
 The counters show the same value across the system, as they are updated in exactly the same way determined only by the feedback from the channel.
 A void round results in incrementing the counter by~$1$.
 The token is moved to the next station when the counter reaches~$J+1$.
-When either a packet is heard or the token is moved then the counter is zeroed.
+If either a packet is heard or the token is moved then the counter is zeroed.

-Algorithm \textsc{Older-First-Jamming-Round-Robin-Withholding}$(J)$, abbreviated \textsc{OF-JRRW$(J)$}, is obtained from \textsc{JRRW$(J)$} similarly as \textsc{OF-RRW} is obtained from~\textsc{RRW}.
-An execution is structured into phases, and packets are categorized into old and new, with the same rule to graduate packets from new to old.
-When a token visits a station, then only the old packets are transmitted while the new ones will be transmitted during the next visit by the token.
+Algorithm \textsc{Old-First-Jamming-Round-Robin-Withholding}$(J)$, abbreviated \textsc{OF-JRRW$(J)$}, is obtained from \textsc{JRRW$(J)$} similarly as \textsc{OF-RRW} is obtained from~\textsc{RRW}.
+An execution is structured as consisting of consecutive phases, and packets are categorized into old and new, with the same rule to graduate packets from new to old.
+If a token visits a station, then only the old packets are transmitted while the new ones will be transmitted during the next visit by the token.

 \Paragraph{Structural properties of algorithms.}